top of page

 group exhibition at The Fair wooden building in Prague, Czech Republic

-project Spartan was published in the magazine Dum a Zahrada in 2013
+project Spartan was published in the magazine Dum a Zahrada

 special prize in the personalized houses competition